wombleton/gitlaw-nz/acts/P/Primary Products Marketing Act 1953.md

 ##### 14 Offences

-*   (1) Every person who commits or attempts to commit or does any act with intent to commit, or counsels, procures, aids, abets, or incites any other person to commit any offence against any regulations made under this Act for which no specific penalty is prescribed in the regulations shall be liable on summary conviction to a fine not exceeding 200 pounds, in the case of an individual, and, in the case of a company or other corporation, to a fine not exceeding 1,000 pounds.
+*   (1) Every person who commits or attempts to commit or does any act with intent to commit, or counsels, procures, aids, abets, or incites any other person to commit any offence against any regulations made under this Act for which no specific penalty is prescribed in the regulations shall be liable on conviction to a fine not exceeding 200 pounds, in the case of an individual, and, in the case of a company or other corporation, to a fine not exceeding 1,000 pounds.

     (2) No penalty in excess of that provided in subsection (1) shall be prescribed in any regulations under this Act.

+    Section 14(1): amended, on 1 July 2013, by [section 413][28] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Protection of persons acting under authority of this Act or of regulations thereunder